Skip to main content

 Written by Justyna Kawalec

 At Float, you can set up two types of rates: cost rates and bill rates.
-While setting them up is optional, doing so allows you to move beyond scheduling and into real financial visibility.
-Together, they give you a complete picture of how profitable your work actually is—not just how busy your team is.
+While both are optional, together they move you beyond scheduling and into real financial visibility—giving you a complete picture of how profitable your work actually is.

-Cost rates reflect the costs your business incurs to employ people, including salaries and overhead expenses.
+Cost rates reflect the real expense your business incurs to employ people, including salaries and overhead.
+They're internal-facing, often contain sensitive salary information, and are used to calculate the true cost of delivering projects.

 • Calculate project delivery costs